 When it comes to customer retention and engagement, advertisers and business owners are increasingly focusing on location marketing.
-Highlighting what’s around prospective customers allows businesses to present real time content that is extremely relevant.
+Highlighting what’s around prospective customers allows businesses to present real-time content that is extremely relevant.

-The rise of location marketing corresponds with consumer behaviour, as one third of all mobile searches are now local and local search is growing 50% faster than mobile searches overall.
+The rise of location marketing corresponds with consumer behaviour, as one-third of all mobile searches are now local and local search is growing 50% faster than mobile searches overall.

 Location-based marketing is an approach that changes depending on where potential clients are located.
 Instead of addressing customers as one mass entity, this type of messaging marketing speaks to the particular social, cultural, and personal traits of customers by making inferences about their habits and preferences based on their location and activity.
 Technological advances have enabled companies to know much more about their clients’ location, which then allows them to target customers based on where they go, measure how digital ads lead foot traffic into stores, and even connect the consumer journey from ad exposure to purchase data.

 For consumers, local marketing allows an effortless journey as they move between channels and devices, receiving tailored, personalized messages from businesses near them.
-With brands seeing up to 20% increase in conversion when adding location to their ad data, location-based marketing is useful for capturing an end user’s attention and turning them into a customer.
+With brands seeing up to a 20% increase in conversion when adding location to their ad data, location-based marketing is useful for capturing an end user’s attention and turning them into a customer.